An Agnostic No More: Confessions From a True (HubSpot) Believer

 As a long-time agnostic, I always prided myself in saying that everyone was entitled to have their own view, but I was largely undecided and somewhat impartial to one side of the argument or another.
 I've since come to realize that sometimes there IS one "right" answer, and to ignore it, or to fail to embrace that truth is just, well... foolishness.
 I stand (or sit) here today as a changed man.
 And I'm not (in this particular case) talking about my Christian faith, but my changed views on content management systems.

 For almost two decades, we've had a proprietary content management system that we produced and have helped our clients implement.
 We continued to upgrade it through the years, largely because many of the other choices were just too "techy" for our clients to use themselves, and ours—by comparison—was much simpler to learn and use.
 But through those same years, as products like WordPress, Joomla, and Drupal began to dominate the landscape, we became more and more impartial, and typically told our clients that we, being agnostic, were happy to use any tool of their liking.
-Well, we've been using HubSpot's CMS for over a year now, and simply stated, I'm a convert.
+Well, we've been using HubSpot's CMS for the better part of a decade now, and simply stated, I'm a convert.

 Content management tools, much like programming environments, computer operating systems, and website browsers, have become fodder for religious debate.
 Led by users who are passionate about their product of choice, Drupal loyalists will virtually go to blows defending their platform against heretics that try to convince them that WordPress or Joomla is better.

 Unfortunately, most of the time, those who are most devout are not the website owners, but developers who have invested much in learning one CMS platform or another (and rarely becoming proficient at more than one).
 As a company that has implemented websites under a plethora of content management systems (including our own), I can state unequivocally that HubSpot is "the bomb."